-A FOOLISH Grasshopper once took the liberty to ridicule a sober Owl, who used to fly in search of her food by night, and take her repose in the daytime in the hollow of a tree.
-The silly insect was desired to be silent, but all to no purpose, for she made a greater noise than before.
-The poor bird entreated her a second time to be quiet; but the vain fool only chirped the louder.
-At last, when the Owl saw that there was no help for her, and that all she could say was regarded as nothing, she revenged herself on the prattler by the following artifice: "As the melody," said she "of your ravishing strains hath so much enchanted my drowsy ears, that it is not possible for me to sleep any longer, I am now resolved to open a bottle of nectar which was lately sent to me a present by the Goddess of Wisdom; if you are not above my company, let me entreat you to honour me with a visit, that we may enjoy ourselves together."
-The Grasshopper, who was almost parched with thirst, no sooner heard her voice commended, than away she skipped towards the tree as nimbly as she could; but the Owl, going out of her hollow nest, seized the noisy insect in a moment, and put her to death: and thus was she forced to yield that complaisance after she was dead, which she was too vain to submit to when alive.
+A FOOLISH Grasshopper once took the liberty to ridicule a sober Owl, who used to fly in search of her food by night, and take her repose in the day time in the hollow of a tree.
+The silly insect was desired to be silent, but all to no purpose; for she made a greater noise than before.
+The poor bird intreated her a second time to be quiet, but the vain fool only chirped the louder: at last, when the Owl saw that there was no help for her, and that all she could say was regarded as nothing, she revenged herself on the prattler by the following artifice : " As the melody," said she, " of " your ravishing strains hath so much " enchanted my drowsy ears, that it " is not possible for me to sleep any " longer, I am now resolved to open " a bottle of nectar which was lately " sent to me a present by the Goddess " of wisdom: if you are not above " my company, let me intreat you " to honour me with a visit, that we " may enjoy ourselves together."
+The Grasshopper who was almost parched with thirst no sooner heard her voice commended than away she skipped towards the tree as nimbly as she could; but the Owl going out of her hollow nest, seized the noisy insect in a moment, and put her to death ; and thus she was forced to yield that complaisance after she was dead, which she was too vain to submit to when alive.